-We, at UIW Residence Life, strive to promote a safe, comfortable, and inviting community.
+We, at UIW Residence Life and Housing Operations, strives to promote a safe, comfortable, and inviting community.
 Each resident is responsible for reviewing this handbook and abiding by the rules, regulations, and standards therein.
 All students are expected to exercise self-discipline, social maturity, and respect for public and private property.
 The Residence Life Handbook outlines the following rights and responsibilities within our communities:

-Right to an environment conducive to studies and rest Responsibility to limit distractions that inhibit the promotion of an environment conducive to studies and rest Responsibility to ensure that daily actions do not disrupt the community Responsibility to care for self; Right to recreate in or around the residence halls Responsibility to modify recreation so as not to interfere with others or damage the facilities; Right to personal privacy Responsibility to respect individual's personal space and possessions Right to respect of personal time and space Responsibility to abide by visitation hours and respect the personal space of others Right to facilities which are clean, healthy, safe, and orderly Responsibility to respect all property, to keep common areas free of litter, to report vandalism, and to request necessary repairs Right to the redress of grievances and recourse to due process in the University judicial system Responsibility to cooperate with University grievance and judicial procedures, to refrain from conduct which infringes upon the right of others, and to initiate action should the circumstances warrant Right to be free of intimidation, physical and/or emotional harm to include being free from peer pressure or ridicule regarding the choices surrounding substance use, organizational involvement or to allow others to violate the law or University policy Responsibility to respect all individuals and to preserve the integrity of the community by adhering to community policies and the Student Code of Conduct Right to attend classes while residing within university housing Responsibility to attend classes a) The All Campus Phone and RA On-Call Schedules b) Roommate/Suitemate Relationships
+Right to an environment conducive to studies and rest Responsibility to limit distractions that inhibit the promotion of an environment conducive to studies and rest Responsibility to ensure that daily actions do not disrupt the community Responsibility to care for self; Right to recreate in or around the residence halls Responsibility to modify recreation so as not to interfere with others or damage the facilities; Right to personal privacy Responsibility to respect individual's personal space and possessions Right to respect of personal time and space Responsibility to abide by visitation hours and respect the personal space of others Right to facilities which are clean, healthy, safe, and orderly Responsibility to respect all property, to keep common areas free of litter, to report vandalism, and to request necessary repairs Right to the redress of grievances and recourse to due process in the University judicial system Responsibility to cooperate with University grievance and judicial procedures, to refrain from conduct which infringes upon the right of others, and to initiate action should the circumstances warrant Right to be free of intimidation, physical and/or emotional harm to include being free from peer pressure or ridicule regarding the choices surrounding substance use, organizational involvement or to allow others to violate the law or University policy Responsibility to respect all individuals and to preserve the integrity of the community by adhering to community policies and the Student Code of Conduct Right to attend classes while residing within University housing Responsibility to attend classes

+A. The All Campus Phone and RA On-Call Schedules

-Resident Assistants are on-call within their buildings from 7:00 pm to 8:00 am every day of the week.
+Resident Assistants are on-call within their buildings from 7 p.m. to 8 a.m. every day of the week.
 Outside each RA door is a flip chart that lists which RA is on-call and their location.
-The All Campus Phone (210-216-6831) is a phone that is staffed 24 hours a day, 365 days a year.
+The All Campus Phone (210-216-6831) is is staffed 24 hours a day, 365 days a year.
 Reasons to call the All Campus Phone include:

-- Locked out of room and unable to reach the building RA
+- Being locked out of your room and unable to reach the building RA

 - Reporting a possible policy violation

 - Reporting a maintenance request

-- General Housing Questions
+- General housing questions